Australian Marlin Fishing

 Not just granders!

 While the big black marlin do steal the limelight September through December, over the mild North Queensland winter, when visitors from the southern states flee north to defrost, the juvies shine.
-These are the first year product of last year’s big marlin season.

-These fish are action a plenty.
-At this stage in their life cycle their sole purpose in life is to eat and eat and eat in order to gain size and bulk and to move themselves up in the food chain.
+During this stage in their life cycle their sole purpose in life is to eat and eat and eat in order to gain size and bulk and to move themselves up in the food chain.
+Thus they are great fun switch baiting and very acrobatic in the air.

+They are especially great for novice anglers and kids who are just getting into gamefishing.
 Best of all, the marlin fishing grounds are inshore and less than a 30 minute run from the marina giving you more time to spend fishing!
+But it is the giant black marlin that are synonymous with Australian marlin fishing.
+And you can read much more about them here.

 Gold Coast marlin

-But the Gold Coast beaches and high-rise skyline do make a magnificent backdrop for the particularly aerobatic display of the little black marlin (these are the next models up from the baby blacks of North Queensland in the 25kg+ range).
+The Gold Coast beaches and high-rise skylines make a magnificent backdrop for the particularly aerobatic display of the little black marlin (these are the next models up from the baby blacks of North Queensland in the 25kg+ range).
 The fish are caught all the way along coastline which means whether you are staying to the north or south you have options to fish.

 And the fishing is so close to land, your run to the grounds may be as short as 10 minutes from the Gold Coast Seaway or Tweed Bar.
+Peak season is typically December to February.

 Over the cooler months (and in fact the rest of the year), the Gold Coast is also home to a solid blue marlin bite with up to seven blues in a day and several in XL size variety recorded.